cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Bootstrapping
 - necessary resources must be generated per Account/Region before you can deploy CDK apps into an env
-- CF Stack called `CDKToolkin` is created and contains:
+- CF Stack called `CDKToolkit` is created and contains:
 	- S3 bucket
 	- IAM Roles